Enhance your understanding of an individual with an address search

 An address search can be performed by anyone who has access to a public records search engine.
-Attorneys, collections agents, licensed investigators, insurance agents, government agencies, and law enforcement are all examples of people who can perform an address search.
+Attorneys, collections agents, licensed investigators, insurance agents, government agencies, and law enforcement can all perform address search.

 What does an address search reveal?

 An address search can reveal a lot of important information about someone’s identity.
-Specifically, an address search can be used to determine where people lived and worked across their life or to verify that individual’s identity.
-You can also perform skip tracing with an address history search by starting with an individual’s historical address information, address lookup and phone number search by address to then determine where that person will go next.
+Specifically, an address search can be used to determine where people lived and to verify identities.
+You can also skip trace people using historical address information, address lookup, and phone number search by address.

 What do I need to run my own address search?

 In order to perform an address search, you will need access to a public records search engine like Tracers.
-With a records database like Tracers, you can run address searches with someone’s name or phone number.
+With a records database like Tracers, you can run address searches with someone’s name or phone number and area code.